 Make sure you enter the correct name, date of birth, social security number, etc. when registering.
 Mistakes will halt your ability to apply for your license and can take a long time to get corrected.

-You must score at least 70% on your exam to pass.
+The test is comprised of 85 questions, plus 5 unscored items.
+You are given 2.25 hours to finish the exam and you must score at least 70% to pass.
 Candidates who score below 70% will need to retake the exam and pay the exam fees again.

 How to Become an Insurance Adjuster in 5 Steps